sevenpasteleven/sevenpasteleven.github.io/README.md

 Welcome to my personal portfolio!
 I’m ...

 ## About Me
-I have experience in cloud computing, low-code platforms, and technology communities.
+I have experience in ...

 ## Skills
 - Coding